-WOW Air, the low-cost carrier (LCC) offered famously low fares starting at $69 across the North Atlantic from their base on Iceland and started the fare wars with a growing fleet of planes including Airbus A330 for long-haul routes to the US and even India.
-After the failed take-over by Iceland Air, WOW Air is now announcing a corporate restructuring that includes staff layoffs and the reduction of the fleet by almost half, including all long-haul Airbus A330 planes!
+BREAKING .NEWS: WOW Air ahut-down, all flights cancelled.
+The low-cost carrier (LCC) offered famously low fares starting at $69 across the North Atlantic from their base on Iceland and started the fare wars with a growing fleet of planes including Airbus A330 for long-haul routes to the US and even India.
+After the failed take-over by Iceland Air, cutting routes and selling planes, now the latest negotiations with Indigo, owner of other Low Cost Carriers and renewed negotiations with Iceland Air have also fallen through.
+WOW Air is the latest casualty of the fierce competition and has left passengers stranded.

 WOW Air took their strategically located base in Iceland to offer cheap flights between North America and Europe, initially with single-aisle planes.
 They kicked off a fare war with one-way fares as low as $69, grew rapidly and even entered the long-haul market with Airbus A350 planes and routes to the West Coast of the US and India!

 But larger LCC Norwegian and the established carriers fought back, drastically reducing fares across the Atlantic.
 And the long-haul market is very tricky for LCC, with none of them having yet succeeded in making it profitable.

 With financial troubles growing, Iceland Air attempted to acquire WOW Air, but it fell through.
 Indigo, a large US investor with shares in LCCs like Frontier (US), Volaris (Mexico) and Wizz Air (Europe), stepped in to negotiate an investment.